Friday 13 June 1941

 The Luftwaffe bombs and sinks 933-ton Norwegian freighter Ala just east of the Isle of Wight.
 There is one death.
 This is the second attack on Ala, which the Luftwaffe bombed and damaged on 17 May and is in the process of being towed to Southampton when it is sunk.

 The Luftwaffe bombs and damages 332-ton British freighter Empire Creek northeast of Aberdeen in the North Sea with near misses.
-The ship eventually makes it to Aberdeen, apparently under tow.
+The ship eventually makes it to Aberdeen, apparently in tow.

 The Luftwaffe bombs and damages 698-ton Norwegian freighter Bokn off St. Ives.
 The ship makes it back to port.

 The Luftwaffe bombs and damages 5796-ton British freighter Dalemoor southeast of Aberdeen in the North Sea.
 There are 8 deaths.
-The ship makes it to Leith under tow.
+The ship makes it to Leith in tow.